Barley vs Quinoa: Which is Better? A Complete Comparison

 - $9.99 per 1 pound bag

-The nutrients in barley and quinoa are similar just in different percentages.
+The nutrients in both are similar just in different percentages.
 Therefore, the benefits contained in both are similar.
 The following describes how each nutrient may benefit health and which food provides the greater percentage.

 Quinoa has a higher percentage of minerals than barley.
 Let’s take a closer look at some of these minerals and how they benefit health.